NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 - The redshift diversity of AGN minor axis aligned QSO’s is consistent with rapid inflation upon emission of Planck plasma.

-- Scientists perform corrections on observations of superluminal jets by attributing superluminality to angle of observation.
-However, it is possible for Planck plasma jets to be superluminal since general relativity does not apply to them.
+- Scientists perform corrections on observations of superluminal jets by attributing apparent superluminality to angle of observation.
+However, it is possible for Planck plasma jets to be superluminal since general relativity does not apply once the jet has displaced spacetime gas in its path.

 This post has introduced some new thinking about redshift in the context of NPQG.
 We have learned that the ideas of Ambartsumian and Arp appear to fit this emerging narrative.
 Yet many questions remain to be answered.